 - Recommends policies and procedures regarding academic and professional matters.

 Meeting Days and Time

 Curriculum Review Committee (CRC) meets at 2:00pm every first and third Wednesday.

 Technical Review Committee (TRC) meets at 2:00pm every second and fourth Wednesday.

-This section is currently under construction.
-Please check back soon.
+This section is continuously updated.
+Please check back periodically for latest resources.